Refurbishment of German Embassy in London

 We completed an extensive and complex programme of repairs to the facade and extensive internal refurbishment to the Grade I listed Embassy residence in central London.

-We are investigating all the existing features on the facade, including the, stone bottle balustrades, cantilever balconies and decorative urns and the wrought iron balustrades.
+We are investigated the existing features of the facade, including stone bottle balustrades, cantilever balconies, decorative urns and wrought iron balustrades.

 - Façade architect: ÜberRaum Ltd